ROCm/rocm-install-on-windows/docs/index.rst

     b.
 AMD display driver

-        The HIP SDK installer bundles an AMD Radeon Software PRO 23.10 installer.
+        The HIP SDK installer bundles an AMD Radeon Software PRO |radeon_software_pro_version| installer.
         The supported install options and types are summarized in the following tables:

         .. csv-table::
             :widths: 30, 70